unripelo/reactPRAC/README.md

 # reactPrac

-This repository contains a lot of practices of using React
+This repository contains a lot of practices of using React.

 # Note

-User aya is still a beginner at coding
+Aya is still a beginner at coding.